-Pre-applications (those on the waiting list) will be cancelled from the waiting list if:
+Pre-applications (those on the Housing Choice Voucher Waiting List) will be cancelled from the waiting list if:

-- 1. They do not respond to required written correspondence within the given time period; or - 2.
-Mail sent to their last reported address is returned by the post office.
+- 1. They do not respond to required written correspondence within the given time period; - 2.
+Mail sent to their last reported address is returned by the post office; - 3.
+The head of household is already assisted under the Housing Choice Voucher or Project-Based Voucher Programs - 4.
+They decline assistance when selected for a Housing Choice Voucher time frame due to their disability.

-Exceptions for persons with disabilities: Exceptions will be granted for pre-applicants and applicants with disabilities, as defined in 24 CFR 5.403 who were not able to respond within the time frame due to their disability.
 Exceptions may also be granted for hospitalization of sufficient duration to be the cause of the lack of response.

+Exceptions for persons with disabilities: Exceptions will be granted for pre-applicants and applicants with disabilities, as defined in 24 CFR 5.403 who were not able to respond within the